 The COVID-19 pandemic has limited efforts to provide assistance and mitigate conflict in ongoing crises, making countries in conflict among the most vulnerable to the virus.
 It has also allowed governments to limit citizens’ freedoms and violent extremist groups to advance their agendas.
-Alongside these challenges, refugee and displaced communities have grown by record numbers over the past year.
-While vaccines are being rolled out across the world, vaccine nationalism, challenges to distribution, and obstacles regarding access bring into question how quickly aid will reach these fragile states and vulnerable communities.
+Alongside these challenges, refugee and displaced communities have grown by record numbers over the past two years.
+While vaccines and therapeutics are being distributed across the world, vaccine hesitancy, challenges to delivery, and obstacles regarding access bring into question how quickly aid will reach and be implemented in these fragile states and vulnerable communities.

-- In 2020, political violence in nearly half the world’s countries according to the Armed Conflict Location & Event Data Project (ACLED).
+- In 2021, fatalities from political violence increased by 12% compared to 2020.
+In fact, political violence was deadlier in 2021 in every region except for Europe and the Middle East according to the Armed Conflict & Event Data Project (ACLED).

-Although many hoped that the pandemic would ease international tensions and lead to ceasefires, data from ACLED reveals that conventional conflicts like Syria, Yemen, Ukraine, and Afghanistan continued to rage.
+Although many hoped that the pandemic would ease international tensions and lead to ceasefires, data from ACLED reveals that conventional conflicts like Syria, Yemen, Ukraine, and Afghanistan continued to rage or even worsen.

 - In Yemen, only half of all health facilities remain functional.
 The pandemic has exacerbated the situation, with 15% of the functioning health system repurposed for COVID-19.
 There are only 10 health workers per 10,000 people, and 67 out of the 333 districts have no doctors.